 It can come as no surprise that Monster by Walter Dean Meyers is a book many readers gravitate to.
 I have loved the reflections and thoughtful dialogue that this books creates but even more so how many students have recommended to each other.

 Another no surprise here book is The Absolutely True Diary of A Part-Time Indian by Sherman Alexie.
-I always tell students that parents need to be alright with them reading it, which definitely does pique their interest, however, the books pulls them in by itself.
+I always tell students that parents need to be alright with them reading it, which definitely does pique their interest, however, the book pulls them in by itself.

 What are your must adds/must reads that will hook resistant readers?